swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 ~~~
 {: .output}

-We can ask for a data.frame minus this offending row:
+We can ask for a data frame minus this offending row:

 ~~~